 The asking party will still have to provide evidence showing:

-- What they are asking for in regards to the children is in their “best interest”
+- What they are asking for regarding the children is in their "best interest."

 However, I always tell people it is easy to win a one-sided argument.
-If the other spouse is not there to contradict them then the court only has one set of facts to go on.
+If the other spouse is not there to contradict them, the court only has one set of facts.

 After the Initial Pleadings Have Been Filed

 The case will then continue through some or all of the additional stages of theTexas Divorce Process.
-To get more information on all stages we have information under: Texas Divorce Road Map.
+We have information under Texas Divorce Road Map to get more information on all stages.

 How do I start filing for a divorce in Texas?

-The traditional way of starting a divorce in the state of Texas is to file a Petition with the courthouse.
+The traditional way of starting a divorce in Texas is to file a Petition with the courthouse.
 So, what you need to do essentially is to create a package.

-A lawyer knows how to do it very simply, but if you were to do it on your own, ultimately, you need the Petition for divorce itself.
-In the Petition, you give a lot of information about you, your spouse, if you have children, where you live, and other types of information, but most importantly, you need to choose a ground for divorce.
+A lawyer knows how to do it very simply, but if you were to do it on your own, ultimately, you need the Petition for the divorce itself.
+In the Petition, you give a lot of information about you, your spouse, your children, where you live, and other types of information, but most importantly, you need to choose a ground for divorce.